-We do not maintain custody of client funds or securities except to the extent that the client elects to have our management fees deducted from its account as more fully described in Item 5, above.
+UIC may be deemed to have "soft" custody of its client accounts because UIC's management fees may be debited, by the qualified custodian, directly from client account(s) unless other arrangements are made.
+We do not maintain custody of client funds or securities except to the extent that the client elects to have our management fees deducted from its account as more fully described in Item 5 - Fees and Compensation, above.

-As stated above, clients should receive at least quarterly statements from the broker dealer, bank or other qualified custodian holding and maintaining the client's investment account assets.
-We recommend that the client carefully review such statements.
+As stated previously, clients should receive at least quarterly statements from the broker dealer, bank or other qualified custodian holding and maintaining the client's investment account assets.
+Clients are advised to review statement information carefully, and to notify UIC of any questions or concerns.
+Clients are also asked to promptly notify UIC if the custodian fails to provide statements on each account held.